Herbalism 101 | Herbal Indications A-C

 Ginger (Zingiber officinale)

 For hundreds of years, ginger has been used to help with nausea and prevent vomiting.
-This herbal ally is especially great for pregnant women who are experiencing morning sickness, the volatile oils in ginger (gingerol) give this herb its anti-emetic effect.
+This herbal ally is especially great for pregnant women who are experiencing morning sickness.
+The volatile oils in ginger (gingerol) give this herb its anti-emetic effect.

 Peppermint (Mentha piperita)